Aldbury Area Guide

 Nestled at the foot of the beautiful National Trust Ashridge Estate, Aldbury offers one of Hertfordshire’s steepest hill walks.
 The wooded slope towards the Bridgewater Monument climbs to one of the county’s highest points and rewards those that dare with a particularly fine panorama.

 But it is the vibrant and thriving community that is, perhaps, Aldbury’s proudest asset: residents seldom leave, opting instead to up- or downsize within the village.
-Part of their reason to stay might well be the presence of The Greyhound Inn (a family-run country hotel and restaurant) and The Valliant Trooper (a proper - and centuries old - country pub) that are among the best examples in their class.
+Part of their reason to stay might well be the presence of The Greyhound Inn, a family-run country hotel and restaurant.

 Aldbury’s excellent Church-of-England Primary School feeds into the highly regarded Tring Secondary School, while a number of nearby private schools include the renowned Tring Park School for the Performing Arts, and Berkhamsted School.